rkapoor1512/rkapoor1512.github.io/README.md

-i) Make a full CV instead of resume ii) Add a blog post or 5 iii) twitter (public facing & professional) iv) Ideas for blog posts/fun
+i) Make a full CV instead of resume ii) Add a blog post or 5 iii) twitter (public facing & professional) iv) add dark mode capability and more hyperlinks to stuff
+v) Ideas for blog posts/fun
   a) lists of fun puzzles/problems
   b) notes on the point to set principle
   c) notes on a textbook (fractal geometry? something in functional analysis?)